Single Sign-on

 2.5. id_token explained

-The id_token is proof of the users authentication by Tapico - Your app can then use the data serialised in the token to automatically authenticate the user with your system.
+The id_token is proof of the users authentication by FNZ - Your app can then use the data serialised in the token to automatically authenticate the user with your system.

 The id_token contains the user’s identifying information in the form of a JWT (JSON Web Token).
 It contains some standard claims as defined in the OIDC Specification: